groovy-console/groovy-web-console/README.md

 Do the same steps as building the frontend but substitute the last command for: `npm run serve`

+### Checking code style

+You can check the code style with `npm run lint` and automatically fix most issues with `npm run lint-fix`.

 ### Deploy App Engine web frontend

 The web frontend consists only of static assets (HTML, JavaScript, and CSS).